History of Godfrey Okoye University

 Rev. Sr. Dr. Mary Gloria C. Njoku – Director of Academic Planning

 Prof. Alois Bachinger – Director of ICT

-The university then advertised for students who had obtained acceptable scores in the 2009/2010 University Matriculation Examinations, and who would opt to be considered for admission into the 9 academic departments (17 degree programmes) in the approved faculties in the first phase of GO University development.
+The new university, Godfrey Okoye University, quickly advertised for students who had obtained acceptable scores in the 2009/2010 University Matriculation Examinations, and who would opt to be considered for admission into the 9 academic departments (and 17 degree programmes) in the two approved approved faculties ( 1.
+Natural and Applied Sciences; 2.
+Management and Social Sciences) in the first phase of GO University development.
 A total of 700 candidates applied.
-These candidates were screened and 215 were found suitable for admission.
+These candidates were properly screened and 214 were found suitable for admission.
 The foundation Vice Chancellor, Rev. Fr.
-Prof. Christian C. Anieke, and the Registrar, Professor Festus C. Eze, visited the Joint Admissions and Matriculation Board to formalize the process of admission and to get the candidates formally placed at Godfrey Okoye University (GO University).
+Prof. Christian C. Anieke, and the Registrar, Professor Festus C. Eze, visited the Joint Admissions and Matriculation Board to formalise the process of admission and to get the candidates formally placed at Godfrey Okoye University (GO University).

 Students arrived on Monday, 7 December 2009 and commenced lectures immediately.
-The Senate was inaugurated on Wednesday, 9 December 2009 to ratify action taken on its behalf and to approve the academic calendar.
+The Senate was inaugurated on Wednesday, 9 December 2009 to ratify actions taken on its behalf and to approve the academic calendar.
 The Governing Council was inaugurated on Monday, 14 December 2009.
-The first matriculation exercise, which attracted a large audience including the Special Adviser to the President on Petroleum, representatives of His Excellency, the Governor of Enugu State and representatives of other universities in the geopolitical zone, took place on 13 February 2010.
+The first matriculation, which attracted a large number of people, including the Special Adviser to the President on Petroleum (Dr. Emmanuel Egbogah), representatives of the Governor of Enugu State and representatives of other universities in the geopolitical zone, took place on 13 February 2010.

 Godfrey Okoye University dedicates itself to impart quality education aimed at inculcating in students strong personality that will ensure the promotion of religious, cultural and epistemological dialogue.